Flow-Based Sampling for Entanglement Entropy and the Machine Learning of Defects

-In the context of studies of entanglement, Bia{\l}as et al.~\cite{bialas2024r} employed autoregressive neural networks to sample configurations and estimate R\'enyi entropies, acknowledging the poor scaling of this approach for larger systems.
-In contrast, our proposed method introduces a novel type of coupling layer for normalizing flows that focuses solely on a region near the lattice defect rather than resampling the entire lattice.
+In the context of entanglement and replica trick, Bia{\l}as et al.~\cite{bialas2024r} employed autoregressive neural networks to estimate R\'enyi entropies, acknowledging the poor scaling of this approach for larger systems.
+In contrast, our proposed method introduces a novel type of coupling layer for normalizing flows that focuses solely on a region near the defect rather than resampling the entire lattice.
 This straightforward yet effective modification enables our approach to substantially reduce the relevant number of d.o.f. and to overcome the well-known scaling limitations of NFs.
-For the first time, we demonstrate that NFs can be used to estimate thermodynamic observables in large lattices for $D=1+1$ and $D=2+1$ scalar field theories.\\
+For the first time, we demonstrate that NFs can be used to estimate thermodynamic observables in large lattices for $(1+1)$- and $(2+1)$-dimensional scalar field theories.\\

 \paragraph{Lattice Field Theory and Entanglement Entropy}

 We test our proposed methods for a $\phi^4$ real scalar field on a lattice $\Lambda$; the Euclidean action is